 I didn’t spend a lot of time in the store, and when I got to the checkout I was feeling pretty confident.
 On the way home I thought of 2 things I had forgotten, but I felt ok about it.
 When I got home and checked my list, I had gotten 7 of the 10 things I’d intended to get.
 70% ranks an A+ compared to how I’ve been functioning most of the time lately.

 What I’m particularly proud of is my willingness to go for it, to just dive in without my list as a safety net.
 I focus less on the fact that I forgot 3 things as the fact that I remembered 7 things.
 I believe it’s the little things like this that are often really important indicators of progress.
-So yay for me!
+So yay for me and for small victories!